Twelve thousand centuries ago, long before the first humans

-Convection is still an important process in the Earth today, so it's worth taking a moment to explain.
+Convection is still an important process in the Earth today.
 Almost all materials contract as they cool.
-(Water freezing to ice is a notable exception.)
+(Water close to its freezing point is a notable exception.)
 When a hot body of liquid is allowed to cool, its exposed surface cools first.
 The cooler surface liquid contracts and becomes denser than the hotter liquid beneath.
 This causes it to sink, and hotter material from beneath rises to take its place.
 This is the process of convection, and it is an important mechanism for transporting heat energy.

 Computer simulation of convection in the Earth's mantle.
 Via Wikimedia Commons

 In a viscous fluid, or in a fluid that is cooling very slowly, the rising and sinking currents tend to organize themselves into large cells, like those in the simulation shown above.
 Magma is fairly viscous, and the rate of cooling is very slow for a body as large as the Earth.
 Hence, convection within the Earth may generally be expected to organize itself into continent-sized convective cells.

 Like the core, the solid outer crust of the Earth formed very

 early in its history.
 Most likely a solid crust formed very

 shortly after the impact that created the Moon, but all traces of

 the earliest crust have been destroyed, either by later impact